thankyoudoom/damian-study/week_0/installations.md

 ## Installing

-There are a few programs we will be using heavily in Bootcamp Prep.
+There are a few programs we will be using heavily in Bootcamp.
 Be sure to install these before the first class, especially Atom and Node.

 ### Node.js